 South Louisiana Tradition

 Family traditions in Southern Louisiana usually center around food which helps maintain strong bonds and sustain family values for future generations.
 The holidays are a special time for families that have grown and spread beyond the region.
 Your momma's or her momma's recipes serve as beacons for family members anxious to connect.
 Of all the special recipes, it's the dressing or stuffing that people remember and yearn for.
 In South Louisiana, that usually means oyster dressing.
 I've introduced readers to some of my mother-in-law's holiday recipes which only begin to form the foundation of our family traditions.
 This Oyster Dressing Recipe is perhaps Grammie's (as she is known to more grandkids and great-grandkids than I can count) most popular family favorite.
-Talk about no-angst and letting the ingredients do the talking, this recipe will give you a hint of why oyster dressing is so popular in South Lousiana.
+Talk about no-angst and letting the ingredients do the talking, this recipe will give you a hint of why oyster dressing is so popular in South Louisiana.
 You'll be adding this recipe to your Holiday feasts for years to come.
 You can check out some of Grammie's other great recipes later in this article.

 Here’s What You Need

-Tip: Make sure to use dark chicken or turkey meat for this part because that adds much more flavor and fat than white meat.
+Lagniappe Tip: Make sure to use dark chicken or turkey meat for this part because that adds much more flavor and fat than white meat.

-Full disclosure: There were no thyme or bay leaves in Grammie's original recipe but I couldn't resist adding a little of those to the stock.
+Full disclosure: There are no thyme or bay leaves in Grammie's original recipe but I couldn't resist adding a little of those to the stock.
 We don't use much of the stock in this recipe, so don't tell Grammie!
 She'll call me a couyon and hit me with that big wooden spoon she gave me for just such an occasion!

 Equipment

-Here is some of the equipment I used to prepare this recipe:
+Here is some of the equipment I used in making this recipe:

 Stockpot, Dutch Oven, Cutting Boards, Chef's Knife, Prep Bowls (Cambro), Prep Bowls (Glass), Glass Measuring Cups, Metal Measuring Cups and Spoons, Small Food Processor, Kitchen Strainer, Garni Bags, Baking Dish